 Advisor: Throughout the investigation and resolution, each party has the right to consult with an advisor of their choosing.
 The advisor may be any person, including an attorney, who is not otherwise a party or witness involved in the investigation.
 The parties may be accompanied by their respective advisor at any meeting or proceeding related to the investigation and resolution of a report under this policy.
 While the advisor may provide support and advice to the parties at any meeting and/or proceeding, they may not speak on behalf of the parties or otherwise participate in, or in any manner delay, disrupt, or interfere with meetings and/or proceedings.
+Generally, the Title IX Office and investigator will communicate directly with the complainant or respondent, and any communications with an advisor may only occur after a FERPA waiver has been executed.
 An advisor should plan to make themselves reasonably available, and the University will not unduly delay the scheduling of meetings or proceedings based on the advisor's unavailability.
 An advisor may be asked to meet with a University administrator in advance of any proceedings to understand the expectations of the role, privacy considerations, and appropriate decorum.